Chart Color Schemes

 Infrastructure

-Merredin has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+Merredin has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally

-No infrastructure projects have been identified by AreaSearch that are likely to impact the area.
-Key projects include Western Australia Agricultural Supply Chain Improvements, South West Interconnected System Transformation, WA Police Satellite Technology Upgrade, and Goldfields Pipeline Renewal (Stage 1).
+Local infrastructure projects, planning initiatives, and major developments can significantly influence the performance of an area.
+AreaSearch has identified no projects likely to influence this location.
+Key initiatives include the Western Australia Agricultural Supply Chain Improvements, South West Interconnected System Transformation, WA Police Satellite Technology Upgrade, and Goldfields Pipeline Renewal (Stage 1), with details on the most relevant developments provided in the list below.

 Professional plan users can use the search below to filter and access additional projects.